Mandalay: Rail

 Mandalay Central Railway Station is the terminus of Myanmar Railways's metre gauge main rail line from Yangon (Yangon–Mandalay Railway) and the starting point of branch lines to Pyin U Lwin (Maymyo), Lashio (Mandalay–Lashio Railway), Monywa, Pakokku, Kalay, Gangaw, and to the north, Shwebo, Kawlin, Naba, Kanbalu, Mohnyin, Hopin, Mogaung and Myitkyina (Mandalay–Myitkyina Railway).

-Mandalay has a station on the standard gauge in Kunming, China – Kyaukphyu port railway.
+Mandalay is intended to get a station on the projected standard gauge railway from Kunming, China, to the port of Kyaukphyu on the west coast of Myanmar.

-Mandalay does not have an intra-city metro rail system.
+Mandalay has no intra-city metro rail system.
 The former Trams in Mandalay have been decommissioned.

 Roads

 Mandalay is at the very center of Burma's road network.
 The highway network includes roads towards: